traeblain/.com/src/2014/2013-reading-list-part-i.md

 ## Dimension of Miracles by Robert Sheckley {: #dimmiracles }

 ![Dimension of Miracles]({filename}/static/images/2014/dimensionofmiracles.jpg "Dimension of Miracles"){: .alignleft }
 I picked [Dimension of Miracles][dim] up on a whim and it was a enjoyable read.
 Dubbed: "The American Hitchhicker's Guide" I thought I'd give it a chance.
 And where it doesn't live up to a comparison to Douglas Adams' story, it is a worthy book on it's own.
 It is amusing, but not funny.
 Interesting, but not engrossing.
 Enjoyable, but not a favorite.
 It's worth picking up if you are interested in the genre.
-I'd also recommend getting the Audible audiobook version, as John Hodgeman was the perfect reader for this type of story.
+I'd also recommend getting the Audible audiobook version, as John Hodgman was the perfect reader for this type of story.

 **3 Stars**
 {: style="text-align: right;" }